Envirometrix/PredictiveSoilMapping/main.md

 massive, platy, or has weak structure of any type for a vertical repeat distance of >10 cm and while very moist or wet is very firm (firm, if sandy), extremely firm, or has a large penetration resistance.
-Chemical restrictions, such as high extractable aluminum, manganese and/or low extractable calcium, can also be considered but are plant-specific.
+Chemical restrictions, such as high extractable aluminium, manganese and/or low extractable calcium, can also be considered but are plant-specific.
 Root-depth observations preferably should be used to make the generalization.
 If these are not available then inferences may be made